Disability Access Statement

 In April 2016, we formed the Crystal Palace Football Disabled Supporters Association (CPFC DSA) who work with Palace management to address issues and concerns raised by members.
 The association is open to supporters with disabilities, their family, friends and personal assistants.

-We have a dedicated Disability Liaison Officer, Pam Groves, who assists with information relating to travel, entry and exiting the stadium and on matchdays she is supported by safeguarding stewards for people with disabilities.
+We have a dedicated Disability Liaison Officer, Rhianna Odartey, who assists with information relating to travel, entry and exiting the stadium and on matchdays she is supported by safeguarding stewards for people with disabilities.

 For more information on disability access or questions concerning ticketing please call 0208 768 6080 or email us by clicking here.